arirawr/pokedex-rs/README.md

 #### Known Issues

-- If you spell the Pokemon's name wrong, you'll get a bad error.
-- Gen 8 Pokemon (Sword and Shield) are not yet included as they aren't supported by veekun/pokedex and the PokeAPI yet.
-[Tracking issue here](https://github.com/veekun/pokedex/issues/284).
+~~- If you spell the Pokemon's name wrong, you'll get a bad error.~~ ~~- Gen 8 Pokemon (Sword and Shield) are not yet included as they aren't supported by veekun/pokedex and the PokeAPI yet.
+[Tracking issue here](https://github.com/veekun/pokedex/issues/284).~~

 ## License / Contributing